Children, Adolescents and Young Adult Physical

 It may be time for you to get your mammogram.

-Depending on individual factors such as your personal health history and family history, mammography screening should begin for some women at age 50, others at age 40, and still others at an even younger age.
+Depending on individual factors such as your personal health history and family history, mammography screenings should begin for some women at age 50, others at age 40, and still others at an even younger age.
 Your health care providers are in the best position to advise when you should begin having regular mammograms, and how often it should be done.
 Remember to ask your doctor about any questions you have.

 Early detection is important